 If a business purchases their materials and supplies from a minority-owned business, there are tax breaks granted by the federal government.
 Tax liabilities are also reduced for any company that use services or labor provided by minorities.

-One of the first official federal tax incentives provided for businesses that used the services and products or minority and women-owned businesses was created in the 1970’s.
+One of the first official federal tax incentives provided for businesses that used the services and products of minority and women-owned businesses was created in the 1970s.
 However, the Small Business Act of 1953 encouraged use of women and minority-owned business in federal contract opportunities.
 In 2010, the MBDA reported a substantial difference in funding for non-minority and minority businesses.
-How much a tax break a company gets for using minority-owned services or products depends on the type of program being used.
+How much tax break a company gets for using minority-owned services or products depends on the type of program being used.
 A business must meet certain requirements in S.560.036(2) to be certified by the Department of Commerce as a “minority business enterprise”.
 A business can qualify for certain tax benefits depending on the certified firms they are using.
 This certification also creates special employment consideration for certain minority and woman-owned businesses.

 State Tax Incentives